panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 console.log(sum(5, 2)) // logs 7
 ```

-`sum()` is a pure function because given the same numbers it always returns the same sum.
+`sum()` is a pure function because, given the same numbers, it always returns the same sum.

 For example, `sum(1, 2)` always returns `3`, no matter how many times or where the function is called.